jbukoski/personal_website/content/publications.md

 #### Technical Documents

 **Bukoski, J.J.**, and Holland, T. 2019.
 Strategic environmental and social assessment (SESA) for reducing emissions from deforestation and forest degradation (REDD+) in Vanuatu: Scoping report.
-Report submitted to: The World Bank & the Royal Forestry Department of the Republic of Vanuatu. *Climate Law & Policy*.
+Report submitted to: The World Bank & the Department of Forestry of the Republic of Vanuatu. *Climate Law & Policy*.

 Broadhead, J.S., **Bukoski, J.J.** and Nikolai Beresnev.
 2016.
 Mangrove carbon stock estimator and monitoring guide.
 United Nations Food and Agricultural Organization, Regional Office for the Asia Pacific (UN FAO-RAP), United States Agency for International Development, Lowering Emissions in Asia's Forests (USAID LEAF) & International Union for the Conservation of Nature (IUCN).